EUR-Lex: Official Journal of the European Union

 In 1998 the Official Journal of the European Union (OJ) started being published online, on EUR-Lex.
-As of 1 July 2013, the digital version of the Official Journal bears legal value instead of the paper version, which is now printed on demand only.
+From 1 July 2013, the digital version of the Official Journal bears legal value instead of the paper version, which is now printed on demand only.
 The e-OJ has an advanced electronic signature which guarantees its authenticity, integrity and inalterability.

 All the editions of the OJ are available on EUR-Lex, dating back to 1952, when they were available in French, Italian, Dutch and German.
 They can be easily retrieved via a search or by browsing.

 EU law

 EUR-Lex contains all EU law (sectors 3 and 4), which can be retrieved by browsing or using the search options.
 The main types of acts under this heading are EU treaties (sector 1), directives, regulations, decisions as well as consolidated legislation (sector 0), etc. Consolidation is the integration of a basic legal act and all of its successive amendments and corrigenda into one easy-to-read document.
 Consolidated texts are intended for use as reference and have no legal value.

 Acts which require transposition are published with a list of links to information about the national implementing measures (sector 7).